Wii system software: User interface

-The Wii Menu (known internally as the System Menu) is the name of the user interface for the Wii game console, and it is the first thing to be seen when the system boots up.
-It has four pages, each with a 4:3 grid, and each displaying the current time and date.
+The Wii Menu (known internally as the System Menu) is the name of the user interface for the Wii game console, and it is the first screen on the system after it starts.
+It has four pages, each with a 4x3 grid, and each displaying the current time and date.
 Available applications, known as "channels", are displayed and can be navigated using the pointer capability of the Wii Remote.
 The grid is customizable; users can move channels (except for the Disc Channel) among the menu's 48 customizable slots.
 By pressing the plus and minus buttons on the Wii Remote users can scroll across accessing empty slots.
-Similar to many other video game consoles, the Wii is not only about games.
-For example, it is possible to install applications such as Netflix to stream media (without requiring a disc) on the Wii.
+Similar to many other video game consoles, the Wii does not feature just games.
+For example, the Wii has been used to install applications such as Netflix to stream media (without requiring a disc) on the Wii.
 The Wii Menu let users access both game and no-game functions through built-in applications called Channels, which are designed to represent television channels.
 There are six primary channels: the Disc Channel, Mii Channel, Photo Channel, Wii Shop Channel, Forecast Channel and News Channel, although the latter two were not initially included and only became available via system updates.
-Some of the functions provided by these Channels on the Wii used to be limited to a computer, such as a full-featured web browser and digital photo viewer.
+Some of the functions provided by these Channels on the Wii were originally limited to a computer, such as a full-featured web browser and digital photo viewer.
 Users can also use Channels to create and share cartoon-like digital avatars called Miis and download new games and Channels directly from the Wii Shop Channel.
-New Channels include, for example, the Everybody Votes Channel and the Internet Channel.
+New Channels were introduced and downloaded via the Wii Shop Channel, including the Everybody Votes Channel and the Internet Channel.
 Separate Channels are graphically displayed in a grid and can be navigated using the pointer capability of the Wii Remote.
 Users can also rearrange these Channels if they are not satisfied with how the Channels are originally organized on the menu.